-Indonesia is the world’s fourth most populous country, home to some 240 million people.
+Indonesia is the world’s fourth most populous country.
 Widespread poverty, political instability and regional separatism hinder Indonesia’s development.
 The severe inequity of resource distribution to many parts of the country affect children disproportionately in their early and developing years.
-Natural disasters plague the country, which was hard hit by the epic earthquake and tsunami of late December 2004, causing widespread devastation in Aceh Province.
-Indonesia has more than 76 million children, the fourth largest child population in the world.

 Save the Children has worked in Indonesia for more than threes decades.
 In recent years, it has responded to nearly all minor, medium-sized and major natural disasters in the country.
 In addition to providing immediate relief to children and families after a disaster, we help communities prepare for emergencies and reduce risks posed by disasters in the future.

 The Asia tsunami of December 26, 2004 struck Indonesia with what could be called the biggest catastrophe in modern history.
 Thanks to the outpouring of support from donors, the once devastated province of Aceh is a remarkably different place than in the aftermath of the December 2004 tsunami.
 Today, it is bustling with vibrant communities, new businesses and bright hopes for the future.

 children from harm

 children in times of crisis